YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Most of all, avoid making the decision alone if there is bleeding or a visible change.
 Guessing from other people’s recovery photos is weak evidence.
 Your own timing, grafted area, scab pattern, and surgeon’s protocol matter more.

 The review should ask what was lifted, when it happened, whether you bent forward, whether the recipient area was touched, whether there was bleeding, and what the area looks like now.
-A generic answer is not enough when the patient is frightened after surgery.
+A generic answer is not enough when someone is frightened after surgery.

 The advice should separate graft loss from swelling, sweat, pressure, and anxiety.
 These are not the same problem.
-A patient with no bleeding and unchanged skin needs calm instructions.
-A patient with an open bleeding point needs faster review.
+Closed, unchanged skin needs a return to protection and observation.
+An open bleeding point needs faster review.

 At Diamond Hair Clinic, early hair transplant aftercare is treated as part of the operation, not an afterthought.
 Surgery is not finished when the grafts are placed.
 The first days decide how safely the patient protects the work.